-Research and development, or R&D, expenses include license fees, related compensation, consultants fees, facilities costs, administrative expenses related to R&D activities and clinical trial costs at other companies and research institutions under agreements which are generally cancelable, among other related R&D costs.
+Research and development, or R&D, expenses include license fees, related compensation, consultants' fees, facilities costs, administrative expenses related to R&D activities and clinical trial costs at other companies and research institutions under agreements which are generally cancelable, among other related R&D costs.
 We also record accruals for estimated ongoing clinical trial costs.
-Clinical trial costs represent costs incurred by clinical research organizations, or CROs, and clinical sites.
-These costs are recorded as a component of R&D expenses.
+Clinical trial costs represent costs incurred by clinical research organizations, or CROs, and clinical sites and include advertising for clinical trials and patient recruitment costs.
+These costs are recorded as a component of R&D expenses and are expensed as incurred.
 Under our agreements, progress payments are typically made to investigators, clinical sites and CROs.
 We analyze the progress of the clinical trials, including levels of patient enrollment, invoices received and contracted costs when evaluating the adequacy of accrued liabilities.
 Significant judgments and estimates must be made and used in determining the accrued balance in any accounting period.
 Actual results could differ from those estimates under different assumptions.
 Revisions are charged to expense in the period in which the facts that give rise to the revision become known.